RPT-As its wealth fund goes green, Norway's firms struggle to keep up

 Norway’s state-controlled oil group Statoil got an “F” grade for disclosure of fresh water use - a core focus area for the fund abroad - after it declined to take part in the CDP survey.

-On climate change reporting, including tracking greenhouse gas emissions, Statoil got a strong “A-“.
+On climate change reporting, including tracking greenhouse gas emissions, Statoil got a strong “A minus”.

 “It’s not our responsibility” to ensure that Norwegian firms comply, central bank governor Oeystein Olsen told Reuters when asked if Oslo was pressing higher standards abroad than at home.
 The wealth fund is managed by a unit of the central bank.